 What Is Early Intervention?

 Early Intervention is a service provided for young children, ages 0-3, with disabilities and developmental delays.
 If you are just beginning to learn about early intervention in Illinois, the videos Illinois Action Early Intervention and Introduction to Early Intervention are great places to start your knowledge journey.

 Is My Child on Track?

-This blog explains what milestones, guidelines, and standards are and how they are used in early childhood education and early intervention.
+Navigating the world of developmental milestones can be challenging.
+The IEL blog Developmental Milestones, Infant Toddler Guidelines, and Early Learning Standards: Metrics for Young Children, explains what milestones, guidelines, and standards are and how they are used in early childhood education and early intervention.

-- IEL Resource List: Speech Development and Delays
+- Speech Development and Delays

 EI Resources for Families

-- EITP Video: Parents and Early Intervention
+- Early Intervention

 EI Resources for Early Childhood Professionals